Definify.com

 2.

-State of any thing; implying some continuance or permanence; temperament or particular state of a body, formed by nature or induced by extraneous circumstances; as a costive or lax habit of body; a sanguine habit.
+State of any thing; implying some continuance or permanence; temperament or particular state of a body, formed by nature or induced by extraneous circumstances; as a costive or lax habit of body; a sanguine habit.4.

 A disposition or condition of the mind or body acquired by custom or a frequent repetition of the same act.
 Habit is that which is held or retained, the effect of custom or frequent repetition.
 Hence we speak of good habits and bad habits.
+Frequent drinking of spirits leads to a habit of intemperance.
+We should endeavor to correct evil habits by a change of practice.
+A great point in the education of children, is to prevent the formation of bad habits.

 Habit of plants, the general form or appearance, or the conformity of plants of the same kind in structure and growth.